Anshul391/CSS143BackStage/exams/final/readme.md

    5
 ```

-9.1 (15pt) What is the pre-order, in-order and post-order traversal of the following tree
+9.1 (15pt) What is the pre-order, in-order and post-order traversal of the above tree
 ```bash
 pre-order: